Flexible Tool Selection through Low-dimensional Attribute Alignment of Vision and Language: Results

 \subsection{Ablation Studies}

-To understand the relative importance of different attributes in our framework, we conducted an ablation study where we systematically removed individual attributes and measured the impact on model performance.
-Fig. \ref{fig:5} presents these results for both individual encoders and the combined tool selection task.
+To understand the relative importance of different attributes in our framework, we conducted an ablation study on an extended dataset of 1,000 tool selection scenarios, systematically removing individual attributes and measuring the impact on model performance.
+Fig. \ref{fig:5}(a) presents these results for visual encoders, language encoders, and the combined tool selection task.

 For the visual encoder, consistent patterns emerged across all architectures.
 Hand-relatedness removal caused the most substantial performance degradation (12.35-13.39\%), followed closely by elongation (11.91-12.61\%) and graspability (9.30-10.35\%).
-In contrast, attributes like valence, size, and spikiness showed minimal impact when removed (generally below 3\% decrease).
+In contrast, attributes like valence, spikiness, and size showed minimal impact when removed (generally below 3\% decrease).
 This suggests that functional characteristics related to human interaction and shape properties (particularly elongation) are the most informative visual cues for distinguishing between tool categories.

-Similar patterns appeared in language models, where elongation, hand-relatedness, and graspability consistently proved most critical for accurate prediction.
-For DeepSeek-R1-1.5B, removing elongation decreased accuracy by 7.10\%, while hand-relatedness and graspability reduced accuracy by 6.23\% and 5.67\%, respectively.
+Similar patterns appeared in language models, where graspability, elongation, and hand-relatedness consistently proved most critical for accurate prediction.
+For DeepSeek-R1-1.5B, removing these functional attributes led to performance drops of 5-8\%, while psychological attributes like valence and arousal showed minimal impact.
 This consistency across modalities suggests that functional attributes related to tool manipulation and physical form are inherently more distinguishing in both visual and linguistic representations.

-In the end-to-end tool selection task, an interesting pattern emerged.
-While most attribute removals resulted in slight performance decreases (0-3\%), removing hand-relatedness unexpectedly improved accuracy by 4\%.
-This suggests potential interactions between attributes in cross-modal matching that differ from their contributions in isolated visual or language pathways.
-The small impact of individual attribute removal on end-to-end performance indicates redundancy in the attribute representation, allowing the system to maintain reasonable performance even with missing dimensions.

-These ablation studies reveal that our attribute space effectively captures the most salient properties for flexible tool selection, with functional and manipulation-related attributes proving particularly critical across modalities.
+Consistent with the findings from the individual visual and language encoders, the ablation results for the end-to-end tool selection task reinforce the same attribute importance hierarchy.
+The removal of functional attributes resulted in the most significant performance degradation, while the exclusion of psychological attributes had a negligible impact.
+This reveals that our attribute space effectively captures the most salient properties for flexible tool selection, with functional and manipulation-related attributes proving particularly critical across modalities.